 If you’re an active investor, there’s a lot more to love about Webull.
 The trading platform is, by far, much more advanced than Robinhood's.
 Webull also offers traditional, Roth, and rollover IRAs.

-Both have cryptocurrency, margin lending, and options trading.
-But Robinhood will stand out to some investors with its cash management account and fractional shares.
+Both have cryptocurrency, margin lending, fractional shares, and options trading.
+But Robinhood will stand out to some investors with its cash management account.

 Overall, Robinhood is better for new investors.
 The app is designed with them in mind, while active investors can get a lot out of Webull’s tech-heavy trading platform.